andyfengc/andyfengc.github.io/_drafts/identity tutorial 1 - OWIN.md

     In IIS, Host and Server are the same thing.
 However, treading them as two separate pieces gives us more flexibility when we're buidling our solutions.

-- Middleware: When any server gets a client request, it passes through a pipeline consists of OWIN components.
+- Middleware: Processes the HTTP request and response via a pipeline.
+When any server gets a client request, it passes through a pipeline consists of OWIN components.
 The OWIN components are defined in the startup code of the developer's application.
 The pipeline components are called Middleware.
     The OWIN application delegate is implemented by the OWIN middleware components so that it is callable as in the following:

     `Func<IDictionary<string, object>, Task>`